ptyadana/Data-Science-and-Machine-Learning-Projects-Dojo/readme.md

 + Exponents, logarithms, and the natural log function.
 + Probability theory, including Bayes’ theorem.

+## Android Play Store App Data Analysis - Project
+Analyzing andriod play store data and answering questions like
++ How many apps are paid?
++ How much money are they making?
++ When were these apps released?

 ## [Probability and Statistics for Business and Data Science](https://www.udemy.com/course/probability-and-statistics-for-business-and-data-science/)
 + in progress